wswebcreation/wdio-parallel-runner-service/README.md

 > WebdriverIO Parallel Runner Service provides you the option to run each test in a test-file as a single test for optimizing parallelization.
 > - This can only be used with Jasmine and Mocha see [TODO](#todo)
+> - **You can only run tests in parallel if each test is autonomous and has its own state**
 > - Needs to follow a certain structure to work, see [What is supported](#what-is-supported)
 > - Currently **DOES NOT** support **MULTIPLE** or **NESTED** describes
 >